The Firm (1993) sees a hotshot tax lawyer accept a high-paying job, only to receive a harsh lesson in the perils of greed. SPOILERS.

 What is The Firm about?

 Mitch McDeere (Tom Cruise) graduates top of his Harvard Law School class and is immediately in demand with top law firms.
-He turns them all down in favour of Bendini, Lambert and Locke, a Memphis firm who outbid his highest salary offer by 20%, then throw in a Mercedes, mortgage deal and country club membership.
+He turns them all down in favour of Bendini, Lambert and Locke, a Memphis firm who outbid his highest salary offer by 20%, then throw in a Mercedes, mortgage deal and country club membership to boot.

 For McDeere, who grew up poor, it’s too tantalising to turn down.
 But in following the money he inadvertently hitches himself to the Mafia – a move that leaves him in mortal danger.